NA62/na62-farm/README.md

 NA62 PC-Farm
 ========

-If you are a member of NA62 and interested in implementing trigger algorithms, please visit the [[na62-trigger-algorithms|https://github.com/NA62/na62-trigger-algorithms]] repository.
+If you are a member of NA62 and interested in implementing trigger algorithms, please visit the following repository: https://github.com/NA62/na62-trigger-algorithms

 ## Introduction
 The NA62 PC-Farm framework is the interface between the raw data produced by the CERN experiment NA62,